top of page

 Setting Up Your System

-3. Monitoring: Regularly check water quality parameters like dissolved oxygen, pH, and clarity
+3. Monitoring: Regularly check water quality parameters like dissolved oxygen, pH, and clarity.

 Optimizing Phytoplankton Growth

-• Ensure adequate sunlight reaches the pond
+• Ensure adequate sunlight reaches the pond.

 Windmill beside green trees, reflecting in a small pond.
 Background shows fields and blue sky, with red flowers in the foreground.
 The vibrant growth and green around the irrigation pond shows the positive impact of introducing phytoplankton into irrigation systems for agricultural systems.